pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/DependencyManagement.md

 ## Overriding dependencies

 It is possible to change the dependencies for just one particular reducer inside a larger composed reducer.
-This can be handy running a feature in a more controlled environment where it may not be appropriate to communicate with the outside world.
+This can be handy when running a feature in a more controlled environment where it may not be appropriate to communicate with the outside world.

-For example, suppose you want to teach users how to user your feature through on onboarding experience.
-In such an experience it may not be appropriate for the users's actions to cause data to be written to disk, or user defaults to be written, or any number of things.
+For example, suppose you want to teach users how to use your feature through an onboarding experience.
+In such an experience it may not be appropriate for the user's actions to cause data to be written to disk, or user defaults to be written, or any number of things.
 It would be better to use mock versions of those dependencies so that the user can interact with your feature in a fully controlled environment.